-If you experience difficulties at work because of your disability, you should contact your line manager or HR Corporate Services to discuss any reasonable adjustments that would help to overcome or minimise the difficulty.
-The duty to make reasonable adjustments includes the removal, adaptation or alteration of physical features, if the physical features make it impossible or unreasonably difficult for disabled people to make use of services.
-In addition, service providers have an obligation to think ahead and address any barriers that may impede disabled people from accessing a service.
-Your line manager or HR Corporate Services may wish to consult with you and your medical adviser(s) about possible adjustments.
-The Cyrenians will consider the matter carefully and seek to make reasonable adjustments to the member of staff's role based on that medical advice.
+If you experience difficulties at work because of your disability, you should contact your line manager or the People Team to discuss any reasonable adjustments that would help to overcome or minimise the difficulty.
+Your line manager or People Team may wish to consult with you and your medical adviser(s) about possible adjustments.
+Cyrenians will consider the matter carefully and seek to make reasonable adjustments to the member of staff's role based on that medical advice.